 At 3,528m above sea level, Zoji La is the second highest pass on the National Highway 1 between Srinagar and Leh.
-It is in the state of Jammu and Kashmir, and offers awe-inspiring views as well as white-knuckle thrills – much like the best online slots Australia.
+It is in the state of Jammu and Kashmir, and offers awe-inspiring views as well as white-knuckle thrills – much like the best Australian slots online.

 The narrow road that snakes through a section of the western Himalayas is closed during winter due to heavy snowfall and walls of ice.
 During the rest of the year, you can see lush green mountains, rushing streams, permanent snow caps, and the Amarnath Yatra base camp.

 The wonderfully named Rann of Kutch is located in Gujarat, and covers an incredible 16,000km2.
 The region is divided by mother nature’s own hand into two distinct areas; namely the Great Rann and the Little Rann.